zhaohanyun/Glister/README.md

     - **[Solution]**: After comprehensive literature review for image aesthetic assessment, we choose to use SAMP-Net as the deep learning model structure and [CADB](https://drive.google.com/file/d/1fpZoo5exRfoarqDvdLDpQVXVOKFW63vz/view) as the training dataset.
 Since the training process of SAMP-Net not only consider the color saliency map of the photo, but also assess the photo by pattern-wise importance scores, we are able to use these properties to build an explanable and more trustworth image aesthetic app.
    - Challenge 2: It is hard for the ML model to adapt to personalized preference
      - **[Solution]**: Since the backbone deeplearning model could be continually trained, the manually scored photos from different users could be collected for further fine-tuning a more personalized photo assessment model.
-     - **[Current Limitation]**: However according to the dataset scale, it is only when the number of manually scored photos reaches 100, the adaptive fine-tuning process could be started.
+     - **[Current Limitation]**: However, since it is inapplicable to get fine-grained pattern-wise scores from users, currently we trained a regression model to predict a personalized overall aesthetic score. ***Thus, the personalized model cannot support explainability.*** Mainwhile, to avoid overfitting, only when the number of manually scored photos reaches 100, the adaptive fine-tuning process could be started.
 - Front-end Design
 - Back-end Construction
   - Challenge 1: The video extraction function always reverse the portrait videos and cause errors to object detection